Getting Started with DNS Check

 Notifications

-If you want to be notified each time a DNS record starts passing or failing, then you have many notification options available to you, including receiving an email, being paged, and receiving a chat notification.
-See our Notification Settings documentation for more details.
+If you want to be notified each time a DNS record starts passing or failing, then you have many notification options available, including receiving an email, being paged, and receiving a chat notification.
+See our Notification Settings documentation for more information.

 Account Types